The ESOS Framework protects the rights of international students. https://www.teqsa.gov.au/esos-act

 The Tuition Protection Service (TPS) is a placement and refund service for international students, which is activated in the event that your provider is unable to teach your course.
 Visit the TPS website for more information, at www.tps.gov.au

-In order to obtain a student card, you are required to give reception a passport sized photograph.
-You will then be issued with a student card within a week.
-The student card can be used as a concession card at museums, theatres, cinemas etc. They are not valid on public transport in Sydney, as international students must pay adult fares.
+In order to obtain a student card, you are required to give reception a passport size photograph.
+You will then be issued a student card within a week.
+The student card can be used as a concession card at museums, theatres, cinemas, etc. They are not valid on public transport in Sydney, as international students must pay adult fares.

-There is a charge of $20 for replacement of a lost card.
+There is a charge of $20 for the replacement of a lost card.

-As a registered training organisation the Australian Harbour International College (AHIC) is bound to comply with the Vocational Quality Framework (VQF), the National Code of Practice 2007 and other requirements specified by the Australian Skills Quality Authority (ASQA).
-A copy of the National Code of Practice 2007 is located in the administration office of your campus and is also available for download from https://internationaleducation.gov.au/Regulatory-Information/Education-Services-for-Overseas-Students-ESOS-Legislative-Framework/National-Code/Pages/default.aspx
+Australian Harbour International College is bound to comply with the Vocational Quality Framework (VQF), the National Code of Practice 2018, and other requirements specified by the Australian Skills Quality Authority (ASQA).
+A copy of the National Code of Practice 2018 is located in the administration office of your campus and is also available for download from https://internationaleducation.gov.au/Regulatory-Information/Education-Services-for-Overseas-Students-ESOS-Legislative-Framework/National-Code/Pages/default.aspx

-Refer to the college Student Handbook for further support services in the Download section of this website.
+Refer to the College Student Handbook for further support services in the Download section of this website.